 Energy Security

 Since two thirds of global oil reserves are located in the politically unstable Middle East, ensuring free access to oil forces the U.S. to maintain a military presence there.
-This presence costs the American tax payer more than $50 billion per year in defense spending.
+This presence costs the American tax payer more than $50 billion per year in defense spending in non-war years.
 More critically, this presence has been a rallying cry for anti-Americanism and Islamic fundamentalism which, in turn, brings terrorism and poses lethal threats to America and its allies.
-As the U.S. grows more dependent on Middle East oil it would be forced to increase its footprint in the region hence exposing itself to additional threats.
+Volatility in the notoriously unstable region sometimes leads to oil price shocks and market disruptions.

 "The wealth produced by oil underlies the power of the three totalitarian movements in the Middle East that have chosen to make war on us: the ruling Iraqi Baathists and Iranian mullahs, and al Qaeda, which was spawned by Saudi money. [..]
 We are at war.
 We should start by asking what we can do, as soon as possible, to undercut our enemies' power.
 Other considerations should now follow, not lead. [..]
 If we do not act now, we will leave major levers over our fate in the hands of regimes that have attacked us or have fallen under the sway of fanatics who spread hatred of the U.S., and indeed of freedom itself. [..]
 For all of them, their power derives from their oil.
 It is time to break their sword." - R. James Woolsey, CIA Director, 1993-95, Wall Street Journal, September 18, 2002